Formation Zone, the University of Plymouth's unique incubation space for starting a business, will be replicated in London and Bhubaneswar, India.

 “From its inception in 2007, Formation Zone has been a huge success, providing a pathway for many graduates and budding entrepreneurs to launch their own businesses, and a nurturing environment to support their development into viable and successful commercial enterprises.
 It’s a model that is ripe for expansion, and I’m delighted that we are rolling this out in London at GSM, one of our academic partners, and in India through the respected Xavier Institute of Management.”

-Plymouth University runs four Formation Zones in the South West: on its Plymouth campus and in the innovation centres in Pool, Treliske and Tremough.
+The University of Plymouth runs four Formation Zones in the South West: on its Plymouth campus and in the innovation centres in Pool, Treliske and Tremough.
 In Plymouth, Formation Zone has so far supported over 178 businesses to develop and has helped to create 70 jobs.

-Formation Zone Programme Manager at Plymouth University Eleanor Browne, said:
+Formation Zone Programme Manager at the University of Plymouth Eleanor Browne, said:

 “We know that our approach works: 80 per cent of businesses that started out with Formation Zone continue to thrive, against a national average of 25 per cent.
 Because of this, we recognised the potential to license the Formation Zone model to other institutions in the UK and overseas.
 After putting in a lot of hard work, we are delighted that our two first licensed partners have now signed up.
 This is the start of a bigger and more diverse global Formation Zone community.”

-Adrian Dawson, Head of GAIN Projects and Partnerships at Plymouth University added:
+Adrian Dawson, Head of GAIN Projects and Partnerships at the University of Plymouth added:

-“This represents the respect that other institutions have for Formation Zone and for Plymouth University’s reputation for fostering enterprise.
+“This represents the respect that other institutions have for Formation Zone and for the University of Plymouth's reputation for fostering enterprise.
 As well as providing a stage for the Formation Zone brand to establish itself globally, this is an exciting opportunity for our local entrepreneurs who can learn from peers in London and Bhubaneswar.”